8-Oxoguanine

-8-Oxoguanine (8-hydroxyguanine, 8-oxo-Gua, or OH^{8}Gua) is one of the most common DNA lesions resulting from reactive oxygen species modifying guanine, and can result in a mismatched pairing with adenine resulting in G to T and C to A substitutions in the genome.
+8-Oxoguanine (8-oxo-7,8-dihydroguanine, 8-hydroxyguanine, 8-oxo-Gua, or OH^{8}Gua) is one of the most common DNA lesions resulting from reactive oxygen species modifying guanine, and can result in a mismatched pairing with adenine resulting in G to T and C to A substitutions in the genome.
 In humans, it is primarily repaired by DNA glycosylase OGG1.
 It can be caused by ionizing radiation, in connection with oxidative metabolism.